 Weighing around 89 pounds, this unit is relatively easy to move around using its robust handle mounted on top of it.
-Though it would probably be best to get a wheel cart to move it around.
+Though it would probably be best to get a wheeled cart to move it around.
 The unit itself without all the attachments weighs around 68 pounds.

-What’s Included In the Box?
+What’s Included In The Box?

 - Handler 190 with built-in gas valve